brianchiem/cs35l-group26/README.md

 npm run dev
 ```

-This will give you a link to a locally hosted server you can access from your browser.
+This will give you a link to a locally hosted server on `http://localhost:####` you can access from your browser.

 ### Back-end

-Verify you are in the `backend`.
+In a different terminal, verify you are in the `backend` directory.
 Run:

 ```shell
 npm run dev
 ```

 ## Notes
-The backend database is hosted on MongoDB.
-Currently just for this project, it is still connected within this code.
+The backend database is hosted on MongoDB, and images are on Cloudinary.
+Currently just for this project, the "secret stuff" is still connected within this code for ease of use.
 Will replace with environment variables later.